xEtarusx/xplane-gateway-downloader/README.md

    xplane-gateway-downloader config [command options] [arguments...]

 OPTIONS:
-   --custom-scenery-folder path, --csf path  The path to CustomScenery folder of x-plane --x-plane-version version, -v version     Set the current version of x-plane
+   --config path, -c path                    The path to the config.json (default: "config.json") --custom-scenery-folder path, --csf path  The path to CustomScenery folder of x-plane --x-plane-version version, -v version     Set the current version of x-plane
 ```